Performance Agreements

 - Business Contracts will draft the agreement and provide guidance if changes are requested.

-- Performers must provide a Certificate of Insurance that meets UCR’s requirements.
+- Performers must provide a Certificate of Insurance (COI) that meets UCR’s requirements (example COI).
+UCR requests a million-dollar coverage

 - Secure signatures from both the performer/agent and an authorized UCR representative (Business Contracts).

-- If the performer requests changes or a Rider, only the Materiel Management Director is authorized to approve modifications.
+- Once completed, the final agreement will be distributed.
+Note, after this, if the performer requests changes or a Rider, only the Materiel Management Director is authorized to approve modifications.

 - Finalize all travel, accommodations, and equipment needs.